A passenger air transport firm has been fined after an employee suffered brain damage after being crushed by hangar doors in Bedfordshire.

 Notes to Editors:

-- The Health and Safety Executive (HSE) is Britain’s national regulator for workplace health and safety.
-It aims to reduce work-related death, injury and ill health.
-It does so through research, information and advice, promoting training; new or revised regulations and codes of practice, and working with local authority partners by inspection, investigation and enforcement. hse.gov.uk
+1. The Health and Safety Executive (HSE) is Britain’s national regulator for workplace health and safety.
+It helps Great Britain work well by applying a broad range of regulatory interventions and scientific expertise, to prevent work-related death, injury and ill health.
+It does so through research, information and advice, promoting training, new or revised regulations and codes of practice, and working with local authority partners by inspection, investigation and enforcement. www.hse.gov.uk

 2. More about the legislation referred to in this case can be found at: www.legislation.gov.uk/

 3. HSE news releases are available at http://press.hse.gov.uk